Policies and Safety

 - CDC recommends that people wear masks in public settings and when around people outside of their household, especially when other social distancing measures are difficult to maintain.

-We know that being able to bring your pet along is often the best part of exploring the outdoors, so we welcome your four legged companions; however, we do have a few simple rules to keep everyone and their animals safe and happy.
+We love our dogs, and we know there is nothing better than sharing the outdoors with our furry friends!
+For many, being able to bring your pet along is often the best part of exploring the outdoors, so we welcome your four legged companions; however, we do have a few simple rules to keep everyone and their animals safe and happy.

-During the summer months, leashed pets are welcome on all trails, but we ask that pets stay oﬀ the paved trails as much as possible to minimize conﬂicts with other trail users.
+Here at the Fort Kent Outdoor Center, leashed dogs are always welcome on all of our snowshoe trails!
+During the summer months, leashed pets are welcome on all trails, but we ask that pets stay off he paved trails as much as possible to minimize conflict with other trail users.